mbr84/WishHarder/README.md

 # WishHarder

 Welcome to my full-stack web app, inspired by Kickstarter.
+It was built end to end in 2 weeks.

 ![Cover photo](/cover-shot.png)